KenKundert/inform/README.rst

     error: b: no such file or directory.
     error: d: no such file or directory.

-*filetype* was passed into *fmt* even though it is not necessary to do so in order to work around an issue in doctests.
-Normally *filetype=filetype* could be left out of the arguments to *fmt* because if *fmt* does not find a named argument in its argument list, it will look for a variable of the same name in the local scope.
+Notice that *filetype* was not explicitly passed into *fmt()* even though it was explicitly called out in the format string.  *filetype* can be left out of the argument list because if *fmt* does not find a named argument in its argument list, it will look for a variable of the same name in the local scope.

 Color Class
 """""""""""